AnitaMF/AnitaMF.github.io/index.md

 - [Semuc champey](https://www.istockphoto.com/photo/semuc-champey-natural-swimming-pools-guatemala-gm516411639-48288012) in Guatemala
 - [Clearwater](https://thetravelbible.com/destinations-with-the-clearest-blue-water/) in Florida

-This in me in Ramat Nadiv in Israel
+This is me in Ramat Nadiv in Israel
 ![](/MY_PIC.jpeg)